Our Pools

 The Surplus: What It Means for You

-At the end of each crop year, following the completion of the pool process in August, Camgrain Ltd will distribute a surplus to each member who delivered grain into the Camgrain pools.
-This surplus will be paid on a per ton basis, ensuring that the value is shared equally among all members who have marketed their crops through our collective pool arrangements.
+Following the completion of the pool process in August, Camgrain Ltd will distribute a surplus to each member who delivered grain into the Camgrain pools.
+This surplus will be paid on a per tonne basis to ensure collective value sharing.

 The surplus itself is made up of two components: